CONSOLIDATED SCHOOL DISTRICT

 Adult Basic Education (ABE)

-Classes are designed for leveled instruction that meets the individual needs of the student who score below a 235 on the CASAS test.
+Classes are designed for leveled instruction that meets the individual needs of the student.
 Instruction is provided in the basic skills of reading, writing, and mathematics, to prepare students for secondary academic training.

 Credit Diploma Program (CDP)

 This program is designed to offer a credit by credit high school experience to students aged 17 or older who have withdrawn from day high school.

 This program is designed to enhance Language Arts, Social Studies, Science and Math skills to an adult secondary level or high school proficient level.
 The skills gained are required to pass all four subjects of the GED exam.
 When the student takes and passes each subject in the test with a minimum score of 145, the student will earn a Connecticut High School Diploma.

 Este programa esta diseñado para mejorar las destrezas de las siguientes materias: Artes del Lenguaje (Lectura y Escritura), Estudios Sociales, Ciencias, y Matemáticas para poder tomar los cuatro componentes del examen de GED.
 Cuando el estudiante complete, y obtenga una puntuación minima de 145 en cada sección del examen de GED, se le otorgará un Diploma de Escuela Secundaria expedida por el Departamento de Educación del estado de Connecticut.

 This is an individualized program that provides an alternate route to a high school diploma with a mutually scheduled weekly meeting with an assessor.
 Students participate in a diagnosis and assessment phase.
 Click here for more information.